Advertising Standards and Self-Regulation

 Compliance, implementation and monitoring

-In order to ease compliance, regular training of marketing professionals should take place.
-A training scheme has been developed to support this implementation via marketresponsibly.eu.
-In addition, control mechanisms should help ensure that marketing communications for alcoholic drinks reaching the market are compliant with the provisions set out in the guidelines.
+Control mechanisms are in place to help ensure that marketing communications for alcoholic drinks reaching the market are compliant with the provisions set out in the guidelines.
 In case of doubts regarding compliance of an alcohol marketing communication project, advertisers should seek copy advice from the local Self-Reguatory Organisation either directly or through Adadvice.org, an online portal to reach SROs which allows advertisers, agencies and media to seek copy advice when available.

 Since 2005, the industry has commissioned compliance monitoring report on TV & Print advertsing (2005, 2006, 2007, 2008), as well as on pop-up, banners and branded websites but also on the implementation of the 70/30 rule for minors.
 A new Compliance Monitoring Report on Digital Media is expected in 2014 (as part of the Marketing Pact project led by the World Federation of Advertisers).